 Alice offers a strong female empowerment narrative and two great central performances courtesy of Piponnier and Swabey.
-Mackerras has given us a film which isn’t afraid to wear its heart plainly on its sleeve from offset.
-A truly remarkable first feature from a filmmaker who clearly knows her craft inside out.
+Mackerras has given a truly remarkable first feature, she is a filmmaker who already knows her craft inside out.

 Alice will screen at the Edinburgh International Film Festival on Saturday 29th of June at 20:55 and Sunday 30th at 11:00 am.